 What’s something interesting about your hometown?
-Immersed in a hobby?
-What’s makes you uniquely you?
+Are you immersed in a hobby?
+What makes you uniquely you?
 Most hiring managers want a factoid or two about your background and interests.
-Those make you an “interesting candidate.”
+Those make you an interesting candidate.

 Following each interview, write the killer question you answered poorly on a special page in your digital device.
 Later, when the right answer occurs to you, write it down, too.
 Over time, you’ll compile a library of the best answers to tough interview questions.